 Warren Buffett's stock screening criteria

-Warren Buffett's approach isn't a secret formula — it's a short list of demands a business has to meet before he'll own it.
+Warren Buffett's stock selection isn't a secret formula.
+It's a short list of demands a business has to meet before he'll own it.
 Wonderful economics, low debt, a price below value, and a business he actually understands.
-Here are the six criteria, and the concrete numbers each one translates into when you screen for it.
+Here are the six quality criteria, and the concrete numbers each one translates into when you screen for it.

 New to the approach?
 Start with the complete guide to value investing for beginners.